Skip to content

 A policy maps a resource and a caller’s role(s) to a list of field policies.
 Resolution is a pure lookup: given the caller’s IhawuPrincipal and the resource name, Ihawu asks a ResourcePolicyResolver for the field policies that apply, and enforces exactly those.
 Policies can come from static configuration or a dynamic source (database, OPA) behind a simple provider SPI.

-Each field policy carries a masking strategy:
+Each field policy carries a masking strategy, applied so the output still satisfies the field’s declared type:

 Ihawu draws a careful line between two kinds of “nothing matches”: